duswl9801/LectureMath_docs/README_annotation_tool.md

        - (3): Select the QUAD object.
               The additional nodes can be seen and modified as the object is selected.

-- "Copy feature"
+- "Copy" feature
  ![alt text](https://github.com/duswl9801/LectureMath_docs/blob/main/img/copy_btn.png?raw=true "copy")

         When "Copy" button is used after selecting an object, the new object which has same shape, type and correlated name with the selected object is created near it.

 - "Re-Color" feature

 	    "Re-Color" feature is used to change the color of selected object.
 	    It's useful when the randomly generated color of object is simmilar with the background.

 - "Hide" and "Show" features
 ![alt text](https://github.com/duswl9801/LectureMath_docs/blob/76142732d43d3f2c2089a942261585549dc7e29f/img/hide_btn.png?raw=true "hide")